dgerabagi/data-curation-environment/flattened_repo.md

 # Artifact A6: DCE - Initial Scaffolding Deployment Script
 # Date Created: Cycle 3
 # Author: AI Model
-# Updated on: Cycle 10 (Fix problemMatcher in tasks.json to resolve F5 launch error)
+# Updated on: C147 (Mark as Deprecated)

-- **Description:** Contains a Node.js script that, when executed, creates the entire initial directory structure and files for the DCE extension project.
+- **Description:** (Deprecated) Contains a Node.js script that creates the initial directory structure.
+This is obsolete as the AI now generates files directly.
-- **Tags:** deployment, script, scaffolding, bootstrap, nodejs, automation
+- **Tags:** deployment, script, scaffolding, bootstrap, nodejs, automation, deprecated

 ## 1. Overview

 This artifact contains the `deploy_scaffold.js` script.
-Its purpose is to automate the creation of the initial project structure for the Data Curation Environment (DCE) VS Code extension.
-This eliminates the need for manual file creation and ensures a consistent setup based on our agreed-upon architecture, including the necessary configurations for debugging.
+Its purpose was to automate the creation of the initial project structure for the Data Curation Environment (DCE) VS Code extension.

+**This artifact is now DEPRECATED.** The workflow has evolved.
+The AI now generates initial project files directly within the Parallel Co-Pilot Panel, making a separate, standalone scaffolding script redundant.
+This file is kept for historical reference.

-## 2. How to Use
+## 2. Original Script (For Reference Only)

-1. Save the code below as `deploy_scaffold.js` in your project's root directory (e.g., `C:\Projects\DCE\`).
-2. Open a terminal in that directory.
-3. Run the script using Node.js: `node deploy_scaffold.js`
-4. The script will create all the necessary directories and files, including the `.vscode` folder with `launch.json` and a corrected `tasks.json`, logging its progress to the console.

-## 3. Script: `deploy_scaffold.js`

 ```javascript
 const fs = require('fs').promises;